Computerwhz/Hide-And-Seek-Plus/README.md

 ======

-An updated and maintained version of kenshinshideandseek You can find the original [here](https://g.freya.cat/freya/kenshinshideandseek)
+An updated and maintained version of kenshinshideandseek You can find the original) [here](https://g.freya.cat/freya/kenshinshideandseek) This also includes code from [Bensonheimer992/Hide-and-Seek](https://github.com/Bensonheimer992/Hide-and-Seek)

 [Documentation](https://computerwhz.gitbook.io/hide-and-seek-plus/)
 -----------